uiuc-sst/PTgen/datasplit.md

 # How to split utterances (uttid's) into train/dev/eval sets.

-This explains how to create the uttid's (utterance identifiers), split them randomly into three disjoint sets of 2/3 train, 1/6 dev, 1/6 eval, and put those uttid's in `data/lists/$lang/{train,dev,eval}`.
+This explains how to create the uttid's (utterance identifiers), split them randomly into three disjoint train/dev/eval sets, and put those uttid's in `data/lists/$lang/{train,dev,eval}`.
 They will also end up in `$ids_file` aka `$trainids` aka `Exp/$lang/lists/train`.

 Stage 1's `preprocess_turker_transcripts.pl` makes uttid's like `part-7-uzbek_432_013` from the batchfile.
 So at the end of the `settings` file, set `startstage=1` and `endstage=3`.

      ../../run.sh settings

 Stage 2 fails now, but after the rest of these commands, it'll succeed.